-To measure liking of glucose and maltodextrin solutions, identical concentrations used to assess suprathreshold intensity ratings were prepared and presented to participants in a randomised order.
-To assess liking of sweet and complex carbohydrate prototypical foods, participants were required to rate liking of 16 food items (eight sweet taste and eight non-sweet carbohydrate foods).
-The foods included in testing had approximately equivalent fat per 100g.
-Participants were given a variety of different sweet and complex carbohydrate based foods representing a range of dietary carbohydrate contents per serve (differences in grams of sugar or starch per 100g), approximately equivalent to the concentrations (% w/v) used to measure suprathreshold intensity ratings for glucose and maltodextrin.
-Eight small samples (5-20g) per tray were served in a randomised order, and each tray was presented to participants independently.
-The foods included in testing can be viewed in Supplemental Table 1.
-Liking of both solutions and foods were measured using a ninepoint hedonic scale.
+To measure liking of glucose and maltodextrin solutions, identical concentrations used to assess ST ratings were prepared and presented to participants in a randomised order.
+To assess liking of sweet and complex carbohydrate prototypical foods, participants were required to rate liking of sixteen food items (eight sweet taste and eight non-sweet carbohydrate foods).
+The foods included in testing had approximately equivalent fat per 100 g.
+Participants were given a variety of different sweet and complex carbohydrate-based foods representing a range of dietary carbohydrate contents per serve (differences in g of sugar or starch per 100 g), approximately equivalent to the concentrations (%, w/v) used to measure ST ratings for glucose and maltodextrin.
+Eight small samples (5-20 g) per tray were served in a randomised order, and each tray was presented to participants independently.
+The foods included in testing can be viewed in online Supplementary Table S1.
+Liking of both solutions and foods was measured using a nine-point hedonic scale.
 All liking evaluations were conducted without the use of nose clips and following psychophysics tests.
 All solutions/foods were ingested.